 "I have a Masters Degree in Folklore and Mythology!"

 In the Futurama episode "Crimes Of The Hot", a civil defense van is calling all scientists to a global warming conference:

 Homeopathic Doctor: I have a degree in homeopathic medicine.

 Civil Defense Van: You've got a degree in baloney!
 [Hoses down doctor]

-- Dr. Orpheus from The Venture Brothers has a degree in Communications with a minor in Women's Studies, both from a community college.
+Dr. Orpheus from The Venture Bros. has a degree in Communications with a minor in Women's Studies, both from a community college.
 As for his "doctorate", he claims it was given to him by "a higher power".